Shook Ones, Part II: Music video

 The music video shows Prodigy and Havoc rapping in different parts of Queensbridge at different times of the day.
 It also shows Prodigy rapping while driving a car, and Havoc rapping in the backseat of a car.

 Havoc recalled: "Everyone on set was hype because the record had gained so much traction.
 The label, the around the way crew, Prodigy and I - we were all excited to shoot a visual for the record."
 He also stated: "The whole video was shot in QueensBridge, which gave it a more grimey edge and authentic feel.
 My favorite scene is when we have the whole crew behind us, and Prodigy and I have on the Hennessy jerseys.
 I loved those shirts.
 Prodigy got them made."
 Havoc also commented: "The most challenging part of making the video was staying awake, because we shot non-stop from early that morning to 7am the next day."

 While shooting the music video, Mobb Deep got into a fight with a man who was complaining about not getting enough screen time in the music video.

 Reception

 In 2010 Pitchfork Media included the song at number 25 on their Top 200 Tracks of the 90s.
-Rolling Stone magazine placed the song on its list of The 50 Greatest Hip-Hop Songs of All Time and their list of the "Top 500 Best Songs of All Time" at No. 215. while Complex ranked "Shook Ones, Part II" at #23 on their list of the 25 most violent rap songs of all time.
+Rolling Stone magazine placed the song on its list of The 50 Greatest Hip-Hop Songs of All Time and their list of the "Top 500 Best Songs of All Time" at No. 215. while Complex ranked "Shook Ones, Part II" at No. 23 on their list of the 25 most violent rap songs of all time.
 The BBC placed the song at third in their list of the greatest hip-hop songs of all time.
 In 2024, it was voted by Rock the Bells as the greatest Hip-Hop beat of all time.